arcusfelis/xapian-erlang-bindings/README.md

 release_resource(Server, Resource).
 ```

-Second call of this function with the same arguments will throw an error:
+The second call of this function with the same arguments will cause an error:

 ```erlang
 1> Path = filename:join([code:priv_dir(xapian), test_db, simple]).